Next Meeting, 22nd August 2023

-Our next meeting will be Tuesday 13th June 2023 at the Horse and Jockey.
+Our next meeting will be Tuesday 22nd August 2023.
 As usual, we will start playing shorter games from 7.30pm as people arrive, until 8pm when we will start something a little longer.
-There is currently no food available, so everyone will be eating before they come out.
+The pub is doing food, and the table is booked from 6.30pm for those that would like to eat first.

 – Image by boardGOATS